Mapping Populations of Threatened Trees in China and Pakistan

 Project discoveries

-In 2025, during multiple systematic surveys in Yanglaoshan & Qin’an, 30 new mature trees were found taking the total to 145 (26% more).
+In 2025, during multiple systematic surveys in Yanglaoshan and Qin’an, 30 new mature trees were found taking the total to 145 (26% more).
 Clearance of “invasive” bamboo (Phyllostachys edulis) to provide space for their continued growth also led to the discovery of 640 seedlings naturally regenerating.

 Success / importance